NA-MIC/ProjectWeek/PW27_2018_Boston/README.md

 1. Join the weekly [preparation call](#PreparationCalls) to discuss your idea
 1. Add a new entry in the category below by creating a new README.md file in subfolder in projects folder, and copying contents of [project description template](Projects/Template/README.md) file into it.
+1. Post questions on the [Project Week forum](https://github.com/orgs/NA-MIC/teams/pw27-participants/discussions), our communication mechanism as of PW27).

 <a name="ProjectsList"/>